 - Whip heavy cream with sugar to soft peak then add to the yogurt mixture and mix well.
 Note that you can save some whipped heavy cream from this stage to decorate later on.
 Make sure it is chilled in the fridge until piping.

 - Pour this yogurt mousse on top of 2nd layer chiffon.

-- Soak Gelatin the same way but this time with water instead in a small sauce pan.
+- Soak Gelatin the same way but this time with water instead of in a small sauce pa.

 - After gelatin is all hydrate, add sugar and sakura jam then stir well while heating over low/simmering heat until gelatin is dissolved.

 - Let this solution cool down and pour on top to cover the mousse pan.
 Use a toothpick or similar to remove any bubbles.

 - Cool the whole thing in fridge (not freezer) for 3 to 4 hours to completely set before serving.